sbabic/swupdate/doc/source/sw-description.rst

 	hardware-compatibility: [ "1.0", "1.2", "1.3"];

-This means that the software is compatible with HW-Revisions 1.0, 1.2 and 1.3, but not for 1.1 or other version not explicitely listed here.
+This means that the software is compatible with HW-Revisions 1.0, 1.2 and 1.3, but not for 1.1 or other version not explicitly listed here.
 It is then duty of the single project to find which is the revision of the board where swupdate is running.
 There is no